nvie/git-toolbelt/README.md

 Tests if `HEAD` is pointing to a branch head, or is detached.

+### git local-branches / git remote-branches

+Returns a list of local or remote branches, but contrary to Git's default commands for this, returns them machine-processable.
+In the case of remote branches, can be asked to return only the branches in a specific remote.

 ### git local-branch-exists / git remote-branch-exists / git tag-exists

 Tests if the given local branch, remote branch, or tag exists.